xiaying-peng/polygon-rosetta/README.md

 _If you cloned the repository, you can run `make run-testnet-offline`._

 ### Run binary
-You can also run the rosetta-polygon integration locally using a binary
+You can also run the polygon-rosetta integration locally using a binary

 #### Testnet:Offline
 ```text